rasheedmhd/codes/hack_notes/Bug Classes/Web Cache Poisoning.md

 # Web Cache Poisoning
-A cache poisoning attack uses an HTTP request to trick an origin web server into responding with a harmful resource that has the same cache key as a clean request.
+A cache poisoning attack uses a HTTP request to trick an origin server into responding with a **malicious resource** that has the same **cache key** as a legitimate request.
 As a result, the poisoned resource gets cached and served to other users.

 # Cache Keys
-A CDN like Cloudflare relies on cache keys to compare new requests against cached resources.
+A CDN/Cache Proxy relies on cache keys to compare new requests against cached resources.
 The CDN then determines whether the resource should be served from the cache or requested directly from the origin web server.

+# Injecting Payloads with unkeyed inputs
 However, injecting a payload is not the only possible vector for this vulnerability.
 Other possibilities include:
 A denial-of-service attack through headers like `x-forwarded-scheme`: